 - Leslie Mallon, Head of LionTree Public Markets

-In this edition, we focused on the below themes:
+In this edition we focused on the below key themes and developments:

 Leslie Mallon